hpi-swa-teaching/PhidgetLab/packages/Phidget-EToys.package/PhdETAdvancedInterfaceKit.class/README.md

 I am a representation of a Phidget called 'Interface-Kit'.
 You can drag me out of the objects tool in the category Phidgets.
-If you want to use a sensor, you have to drag it out of the middle of my representation.
+If you want to use a sensor, you have to drag it out of the middle of me.

 Instance Variables